alexmak001/dsc190-team3/readme.md

 You can run the motion planning package by running:

-ros2 launch motion\_plan\_pkg motion\_plan\_launch\_file.launch.py
+ros2 launch motion_plan_pkg motion_plan_launch_file.launch.py

 ROS API
 Subscribed Topics

-TrackedObjects(sensor\_msgs/tracked\_objects) - This would have been the custom sensor fusion topic we were going to subscribe to.
-For independent testing and usage purposes, our package uses dummy sensor data
+TrackedObjects(sensor_msgs/tracked_objects) - This would have been the custom sensor fusion topic we were going to subscribe to.
+For independent testing and usage purposes, our package uses dummy sensor data that provides a list of “obstacles” along our given race track.

+geometry_msgs/PoseStamped - This subscription gives us the current position of our car so we know what position to begin generating each local path from.

 Published Topics

-This node can publish a variety of topics but the final configuration depends on the user.
-By default the majority of the topics are disabled and they should be enabled through the launch file configuration.

-datmo/marker\_array (visualization\_msgs/MarkerArray) - In this topic a variety of Rviz markers are published, which can facilitate in understanding the inner workings of the program.

-datmo/box\_kf (datmo/TrackArray) - In this topic the output of a Kalman Filter with a Constant Velocity model, which tracks the center of the box that surrounds the clusters is published.\

-Note: In case that the marker\_array topic is published from a robot and visualized in computer, which has a different version of ROS installed (kinetic, melodic, ...), the msgs will not be published and the datmo node will crash with an md5sum error.
-To mitigate this, you should install on your robot the visualization msgs package of the ROS installation that runs on your computer.
+This node publishes a list of roughly 100-120 x and y coordinates relative to our race line graph for the race control team to follow.

+nav_msgs/Path - In this topic a path is published for the race control team to use to make our car move in the correct directions.

 Custom Messages

-This package uses two custom msgs types datmo/Track and datmo/TrackArray to facilitate the publishing of its results.
-To my knowledge, at the time of developement, there was no standard ROS messages that accomplishes the same task.

-The datmo/Track message has the following structure:

-int32 id - object ID, so it is possible to differentiate between different objects during tracking

-float32 length - Estimated length of the object

-float32 width Estimated width of the object

-nav\_msgs/Odometry odom - Estimated pose of the object

-The datmo/TrackArray message is an array that contains multiple datmo/Track messages, with the goal of efficient publishing.
+Originally, a custom message interface was created for the race control team to subscribe to and receive path updates; however, due to integration issues, simulation issues, and lack of time, we ultimately did not use the custom interface and went with the nav_msgs/Path pre-built message to output our paths.

 Rviz markers
+When opening Rviz, add a new topic, select Path and subscribe it to motion_plan.

-In case that the pub\_markers flag is set to true, this package publishes visualization messages, which can be displayed in Rviz.
+In case that the pub_markers flag is set to true, this package publishes visualization messages, which can be displayed in Rviz.
 The following messages are published:

-closest\_corner - The closest corner point of surrounding vehicles is visualized with a black rectangle.

-bounding\_box\_center - The center of the bounding box is visualized with a yellow rectangle.

-velocities - The velocities of the tracked objects are represented with an arrow.\
+green line - The path should be continually updating and continually trace sections of your imported race line.

 PARAMETERS